 Why CAD epidemiology is harder than it looks

 These distinctions matter.
 Incidence and prevalence estimates vary substantially depending on case definition, testing thresholds, and data source.
-Administrative datasets may reflect coding and diagnostic practice as well as underlying disease frequency.5
+Administrative datasets, such as insurance claims or billing-code databases, often yield higher rates than adjudicated cohorts, in which cases are individually reviewed and confirmed using prespecified clinical and laboratory criteria.
+Administrative datasets may reflect coding practices, diagnostic habits, and healthcare utilization as well as underlying disease frequency.5

 This is not unique to CAD.
 It is a general rule of rare-disease epidemiology: the rarer the condition, the more estimates depend on how cases are defined and found.
 Unless otherwise specified, the estimates below refer to primary chronic CAD with sustained hemolysis and no overt secondary driver.